betaglot/plantabeta/docs/reference/Beta/WhatBeta.md

 Via Theorem, Via Solution

 Via just gives the options, Beta is required to Solve, since solution requires Move.
 Beta occurs when more than module is required in 1stPersonPoint of view.
-Planter's perspective.
+Plantor's perspective.

 Psike that just thinks about NeuroFactors